netgroup-polito/CrownLabs/cluster_config/cni_config/README.md

 ## CNI CONFIGURATION NOTES

-In order to correctly setup the CNI the yaml file have been modified to use the address range 172.16.0.0/16 as pod network cidr
+In order to correctly setup the cluster the `calico.yaml` confiuration file of the CNI have been slightly modified, in particular the pod network CIDR have been changed, as it's shown in the following snippet:

 ```sh
 ...